divergentti/airquality/README.md

 Once system is ready and the data flows to the database, information can be analyzed further and perhaps calculate more intelligent alarms to protect people.

-This repository is maintained by Jari Hiltunen, Hanko, Finland.
+This repository is maintained by Jari Hiltunen, Salo, Finland.
 Besides python scripts, most of setups contain also 3D printable cases and drawings.
 Search them from Thingsverse https://www.thingiverse.com/divergentti/designs

 First version script variables, parameters and commenting are in Finnish.
 Use Google translate if needed.

+Project is paused.

 # Ilmanlaatu
 Tässä repositoriossa on pääosin ilmanlaatuun liittyviä python-scriptejä.
 Ilmanlaatuun liittyviä arvoja voidaan kerätä esimerkiksi mikrokontrollereilla kuten ESP32 ja micropython, tai esimerkiksi Raspberry PI:lla.
 Lähtökohtana on siirtää tiedot mqtt (IoT) avulla Influx-tietokantaan, josta tietoja voidaan analysoida esimerkiksi Grafanalla.